12 Link Building SEO Techniques Your Website Should Do

 Are you familiar with the saying ‘the jack of all trades, but master of none’?
 That’s exactly what this technique is referring to.

-There are many approaches to ethical link building.
+There are many types of ethical link building practices.
 There’s Guest Posting, Broken Link Building, Link Reclamation, Content Syndication, Comment Marketing, Digital PR, and more.

 But Karli Jaenike of Get Wild Idea advises building your expertise in one link building technique before moving on to another.
 She started with infographic link building since it “involves creating an extremely valuable visual that is built from the get-go to map to a receptive audience.”